-I made this newsletter for you, because I know we are all tired of not seeing disabled and chronic illness representation in our books, movies, tv shows, online articles, underground zines, bus stop advertisements, et cetera.
+I made this newsletter for you, because I know we are all tired of not seeing disabled and chronic illness representation in our books, movies, TV shows, online articles, pasta box copy, bus stop advertisements, et cetera.

 Pure Sound takes its name from Virginia Woolf’s essay “On Being Ill,” wherein Woolf describes the impossibility of using language to convey the depth of one’s illness or pain:

 "Finally, among the drawbacks of illness as matter for literature there is the poverty of the language.
 English, which can express the thoughts of Hamlet and the tragedy of Lear, has no words for the shiver and the headache.
 It has all grown one way.
 The merest schoolgirl, when she falls in love, has Shakespeare, Donne, Keats to speak her mind for her; but let a sufferer try to describe a pain in his head to a doctor and language at once runs dry.
 There is nothing ready made for him.
 He is forced to coin words himself, and, taking his pain in one hand, and a lump of pure sound in the other (as perhaps the inhabitants of Babel did in the beginning) so to crush them together that a brand new word in the end drops out."

 I chose this to represent how disabled and chronically ill people, and their pain, joy, grief, accomplishments, humor, and humanity are represented in media and pop culture in an abled society.